neilmb/villagefire/index.md

 which we simply stand and hold the ‘enchantment,’ the sense of deep and genuine communion.”
 </blockquote>

+### More Village Fire 2014 Songleaders

+**Lia Falls** is a mom, a singer, a teacher and a songwriter.
+She teaches Vocal Playground/Yoga of the Voice classes (Yoga of the Voice as developed by Silvia Nakkach and the Vox Mundi Project)  in Minnesota and Wisconsin and leads regular community song circles.
+Coming from the heart of an explorer, listening, curiosity, and devotion are her guiding principles.
+Believing that there is no such thing as a person who can’t sing,  Lia is devoted to creating a safe place for people to use their voices.

+**Barbara McAfee** is a native Minnesotan, a singer/songwriter with seven CDs, founder of the Morning Star Singers (Comfort Choir), voice coach, author of Full Voice: The Art and Practice of Vocal Presence, and a relentless community song leader.
+She can’t quite believe she gets to do all of this…and is grateful.  www.barbaramcafee.com

+**Colette Miller** and **Francis Gurtz**, life partners since 1985, have a shared interest in Dances of Universal Peace, Early American shape note singing, drumming, and silent worship with Friends at Quaker Meeting.
+They also co-lead a hospice choir in Rochester, bringing song twice a month to those at the end of life.
+They especially enjoy music that is participatory.
+They  love the laughter, the tears, and the community built with song - which often speaks where words fail.

+**Ellen Rockne** lives in her beloved Decorah, where she songleads, sings and works with StoryPeople, an art company she co-founded.
+She will be leading monthly Wonder Choir Sundays this summer, in conjunction with the Northeast Iowa Unitarian Universalist Fellowship.
+She also co-leads the weekly Community Sing in Decorah with Liz Rog.

+**Liz Rog** lives to twine her voice with those of others in the Driftless and beyond.
+She leads a variety of community singing groups in Decorah, IA and loves Village Fire because of the cross-pollination of voices and ideas among so many grassroots movers and shakers, all the spirit we raise, and all the connections we make that last forever.

+**Elizabeth “Libby” Turner-Opanga** is an active musician in Minnesota.
+She is dedicated to teaching and experiencing as much music as possible all over the world, and shares her love of music enthusiastically with people of all colors, cultures and musical tastes.
+She works with various Twin Cities community-based choirs and artists.

 ## The Schedule (more details to come)